 Q: Have the Request for Proposals (RFPs) for the AAP and RAB grants been released yet for 2020?
 Where can I find information on both?

-A: The AAP RFP was released in May 2019 and is available here.
+A: Yes.
+The AAP RFP was released in April 2019 and is available here.